 He served on the board of directors for Bordeaux Wine Council (1976), Compagnie Medocaine, Bordeaux (1976), ID Systemes, Bordeaux (1979), Château de Cordeillan-Bages, Pauillac (1987), and Axa millesimal in Pauillac (1987).

-In 1968 he got married to Maria Thereza.
+In 1968, he got married to Maria Thereza.
 His children were Anne Christine, Marina, Catherine, and Jean Charles.
-He was bestowed the title “Chevalier de la Légion d’Honneur” in recognition of his contributions to French culture.
+He was bestowed the title “Chevalier de la Légion d’Honneur” to recognise his contributions to French culture.